jmrk7/iot_web_lab/README.md

 ### for Linux

 If you do not have permissions configured in the operating system, an error may occur when executing the `npm run generate` command.
 Set full permissions for the directory `dist`: `sudo chmod 777 dist`

+## Commemts
+Please note that the project has a container with a script (php) for sending messages.
+But due to the policy change google the script will not work.